 A safety cover is a great way to keep your family safe when no one is swimming.
 It’s also easy to store.
 Most safety cover systems come with a storage bag that you can use to store the cover.

 To store the safety cover, simply fold and roll it before storing it in the storage bag.
-I recommend putting the safety cover in a proper container to keep it safe from pests.
+I recommend putting the safety cover in a proper container to protect it from pests.
 Safety covers don’t come cheap, so the more you can do to protect them and prolong their lives, the better!

 How Often Should You Clean Your Pool Cover?